 Quantego

-Quantego is a Lego model of IBM Quantum Computers
+Quantego is a family of LEGO models of IBM Quantum Computers

 View project on GitHub